If you live in a block of flats, you will hear the term block management a lot. But what does it actually mean day to day?

 What is block management?

 Block management is the administration of a residential block of flats.
-It covers service charges and budgets, repairs and planned maintenance, buildings insurance, and health, safety, and fire compliance.
-The aim is to keep common parts safe, the building insured, and accounts clear so leaseholders understand how their money is spent.
+It covers service charges, budgets, repairs, maintenance, buildings insurance, and health, safety, and fire compliance.
+The aim is to keep common parts safe, the building insured, and accounts clear.

 Who is responsible for block management?

-Usually the freeholder is ultimately responsible and often appoints a managing agent to act day to day.
+Usually the freeholder is ultimately responsible and appoints a managing agent to act day to day.
 Where leaseholders have an RTM company or a residents management company with share of freehold, that company takes the lead.
-Directors may still use an agent or volunteers, but someone must stay accountable for legal duties and service charge decisions.

 What does a block management company do?

 A block management company runs the building for its client.
-It collects service charges, chases arrears, arranges repairs, instructs contractors, keeps maintenance records, prepares budgets and accounts, and helps ensure fire safety rules and other compliance are met and documented.
-It is the organisational layer between leaseholders and the physical upkeep of the block.
+It collects service charges, arranges repairs, instructs contractors, keeps maintenance records, prepares budgets and accounts, and helps ensure fire safety rules are met and documented.

 Can leaseholders manage their own block?

 Yes.
-Leaseholders can manage their own block through an RTM company or a residents management company when they have taken over or hold share of freehold.
-Directors then oversee budgets, contractors, and compliance, sometimes with an agent or software — a dedicated block management system makes compliance straightforward for many volunteer directors, and leaseholders who take control of their building typically find transparency improves.
-For the formal RTM route, see the right to manage process guide for the main steps.
+Leaseholders can manage their own block through an RTM company or a residents management company.
+Directors oversee budgets, contractors, and compliance — sometimes with an agent or block management software.
+For the formal RTM route, see the right to manage process guide.

-Understanding what block management involves is the first step.
-Freehold.Pro gives directors and residents the software to see service charges, compliance, and documents in one place.
+Freehold.Pro gives directors and residents the software to see service charges, compliance, and documents in one place — so block management is transparent and under control.